 As it stands, they are for show: gimmicks to support digital marketing campaigns, or experiments by big IT conglomerates that don’t work (cast your mind back to Microsoft’s Tay faux pas in 2016).

-Alternatively, consider two ‘award winning’ and yet whimsical marketing chatbots such as ‘Hendrick’s Cucumber Adoption Service’ and BFF Trump.
-Although more serious bots have been built for e-commerce such as chatShopper or H&M’s Kik based bot (which offers outfit advice) their field of application remains limited.
+Alternatively, consider two ‘award-winning’ and yet whimsical marketing chatbots such as ‘Hendrick’s Cucumber Adoption Service’ and BFF Trump.
+Although more serious bots have been built for e-commerce such as chatShopper or H&M’s Kik based bot (which o ers out t advice) their eld of application remains limited.

 These interfaces, their application, features and design remain a novelty.
 Although, businesses like ubisend are testament to the fact that the landscape is maturing.
 My instinct is that we’re going to see a rapid development of conversational UIs’ contexts of use.

 However, in Dean’s view, we won’t be making progress until we drop the term Chatbot and focus on the wider idea of ‘conversational computing’.
 This is because what’s going on with conversational UI is far more interesting in terms of application and design than the term chatbot suggests.

 In sum, our collective understanding of conversational UIs’ capabilities and the best practice to adopt when designing them is limited.
 In reality, the future of chatbots lies elsewhere.

 As is often the case, some of the biggest early wins for conversational computing will probably happen away from the frontline of customer experience.

 Imagine a conversational UI which stores and instantaneously relays hundreds of pages of HR documents in one place.
 And delivers this information via a well-designed interface which falls back to a human follow up after a series of failed conversational responses.
 Not only would this save countless hours of company time, it would also streamline your employees’ interactions with core business functions whilst saving you money.